 Generally, costs for boundary fences must be evenly shared between the neighbours that share the boundary.
 The Act sets out minimum standards of fence construction and neighbours can be compelled to share the costs of a new fence.
 In some situations, including new subdivisions, there can be fencing covenants or other agreements to the contrary which will overrule the Act so it is best to check those first.

 Costs are more difficult to determine for an existing fence.
 If an existing fence is “inadequate” then the neighbours should share the cost of repairing or replacing the fence.
 If you do not agree whether the fence is adequate then the District Court or the Disputes Tribunal will need to determine that for you.
-Whether you proceed to the Disputes Tribunal will depend upon whether the $15,000 limit will be exceeded.
-That limit can be increased to $20,000 if your neighbour agrees.
+Whether you proceed to the Disputes Tribunal will depend upon whether the $30,000 limit will be exceeded.

 A proper process must be followed to require payment.
 That process does not apply where the fence is damaged by you or your neighbour.
 If your teenager backs your car into the fence then you should not expect your neighbour to pay for half of the repairs.